julianeon/julianeon/README.md

 These days, I use [Svelte](https://javascriptpage.com/react-svelte-pitch-deck-app-comparison) more (note: I wrote that comparison article and the code shown there).

 Languages I use: JavaScript, Python, Ruby, Go, Lisp, Rust.
-I'm proficient with Linux (Ubuntu) and [vim & Emacs](https://medium.com/@julianmartinez/vim-vs-emacs-how-to-think-about-them-and-choose-your-editor-403456467456).
+I'm proficient with the command line, Linux (Ubuntu) and [vim & Emacs](https://medium.com/@julianmartinez/vim-vs-emacs-how-to-think-about-them-and-choose-your-editor-403456467456).

-I'm on [Hacker News](https://news.ycombinator.com/) and [Indie Hackers](https://indiehackers.com).
+I'm also on [Hacker News](https://news.ycombinator.com/) and [Indie Hackers](https://indiehackers.com).
 I like coding, running and reading.

 You can read my [repo guide](repo_guide.md) to learn more about my GitHub code.